RPC Stained Glass

 Narthex Window: To the left of the center aisle (north side) beginning in the narthex is a set of windows dedicated in 1893 in memory of Margaret Field Campion (1825-1892), nurse to a handicapped daughter of W. H. Parsons.
 The maker of this Tiffany-styled window has not been identified.

-Phillip & Dorcas: The next set of windows memorializes Edward P. Whittemore (1836-1899) and his wife, Caroline Loder.
+Philip & Dorcas: The next set of windows memorializes Edward P. Whittemore (1836-1899) and his wife, Caroline Loder.
 Whittemore was a grandson of Ebenezer Clark and son of the Rev. Williams Howe Whittemore (1800-1885) whose memorial tablet can be seen on the same wall.
 Charles J. Connick executed this window in 1928.
-It depicts two deacons, Phillip and Dorcus.
+It depicts the deacon, Philip, and the early disciple named Dorcas.

-Zacharias & Elizabeth: The third set of windows depicts Zacharias and Elizabeth and was thought to be crafted by the English firm of Clayton & Bell, a distinguished firm responsible for the St. Cecilia window in St. Paul’s Cathedral, London.
-It was given in 1914 in memory of Jasper Edward Corning (1827-1913) and his wife Matilda Parsons, granddaughter of Ebenezer Clark.
+Zechariah & Elizabeth: The third set of windows depicts Zechariah and Elizabeth and was thought to be crafted by the English firm of Clayton & Bell, a distinguished firm responsible for the St. Cecilia window in St. Paul’s Cathedral, London.
+It was given in 1914 in memory of Jasper Edward Corning (1827-1913) and his wife Anna Matilda, granddaughter of Ebenezer Clark.

 Archangels - Michael & Gabriel: The fourth set of windows was removed in 1956 and reinstalled in the chancel of Crawford Chapel.
 The firm of Heaton, Butler & Bayne designed these in 1911 to memorialize Miss Mary Parsons (1838-1909) the organist of Rye Presbyterian Church for twenty years.